The menopause: An expert's guide

 By Dr Nicola Davies

 Dr Davies originally qualified from the University of Manchester.
 She has since obtained a Diploma from the Royal College of Obstetricians and Gynaecologists, a Diploma in Child Health, and a Diploma in Palliative Medicine from the University of Cardiff.
-She is a member of the Royal College of General Practitioners since 2004, and successfully accomplished postgraduate studies with the British Menopause Society and the British Medical Acupuncture Society, as well.
+She has been a member of the Royal College of General Practitioners since 2004, and accomplished postgraduate studies with the British Menopause Society and the British Medical Acupuncture Society, as well.
 From 2010 to 2012, Dr Davies sat on the National Institute for Clinical Excellence (NICE)’s guidance development group for miscarriage and ectopic pregnancy.

 As a trusted menopause doctor, Dr Davies is additionally a member of various specialist authorities, including the British Menopause Society and the European Menopause and Andropause Society.
 From 2008 to 2017, Dr Davies also served as a trustee for the Miscarriage Association, and previously worked as a Macmillan GP and End of Life Lead, where she supported the development of a single point access service and co-organised a multidisciplinary educational programme.
 Beyond her dedicated clinical practice, Dr Davies is at present a medical examiner for the West Hertfordshire NHS Trust.